cskroonenberg/game-of-life/README.md

 # game-of-life

-game-of-life is a C program which initializes and runs a simulation of Conway's Game of Life
+C program which initializes and runs a simulation of Conway's Game of Life

 ## Initialization